djfrsn/cat/README.md

 ## Requirements

-- Linux OS(not tested on Windows OS)
+- UNIX based OS(not tested on Windows OS)
 - Node 7+
 - copy config.env(sent by email) at repo root